marfarma/hotfix/readme.txt

 == Upgrade Notice ==
 = 0.8 =
-Upgrade if you are having JavaScript issues in the WordPress Dashboard.
+Upgrade if you are having JavaScript or styling issues in the WordPress Dashboard.

 = 0.7 =
 Upgrade if you're getting JSON-related errors.